Turok (video game): Plot

-Corporal Joseph Turok (Gregory Cruz), alongside fellow members of Whiskey Company, is tasked with apprehending war criminal General Roland Kane (Powers Boothe), who has resurfaced on a backwater planet after disappearing for several years.
+Corporal Joseph Turok (Gregory Cruz), alongside fellow members of Whiskey Company, awaken from deep sleep after their vessel arrives outside orbit of an unknown planet.
+Once everyone is ready, Captain Cole debriefs the company on their task with apprehending war criminal General Roland Kane (Powers Boothe), who has resurfaced on a planet after disappearing for several years.
+Kane is the former leader of Wolf Pack, an elite black ops special forces detachment.
 Unbeknownst to Whiskey Company, the planet is controlled by the Mendel-Grumman (M-G) Corporation, with Kane commanding an army of M-G soldiers.
-Kane is also the former leader of Wolf Pack, an elite specialized black ops detachment.
-Turok was a member of this unit but left over its ideals during a mission in Colombia.
-Whiskey Company member Slade (Ron Perlman) holds a grudge against Turok because his brother, also a member of Wolf Pack, was killed during that mission.
+During the debrief, Cole reveals that Turok was a member of this unit but left over its ideals during a mission.
+Whiskey Company member Slade (Ron Perlman) shows a disliking towards Turok and is distrustful of him.